top of page

 Diarrhea Medication For Babies and Children

 My go-to for diarrhea is Pectrolyte, and this is something that I always have in my house for adults as well.
-This can be given to children above the age of 3 years old.
+This can be given to children above the age of 3 years.
 There are other medicines that can be given to children under the age of 3 (such as Smecta), but my personal feeling on this is if a child has bad enough diarrhea to need medicine, it is safer to take them to a doctor because they can become severely dehydrated incredibly quickly.

 Pectrolyte Syrup